r-rocha/jsPsych-in-Qualtrics/mkdocs/flanker.md

 # Embedding the jsPsych Flanker Task into Qualtrics

 Let's start from the `demo-flanker.html` in [the jsPsych repository](https://github.com/jspsych/jsPsych/blob/master/examples/demo-flanker.html) and embed it to qualtrics.
+For details of `demo-flanker.html`, please read [the separate tutorial in this GitHub repository](https://github.com/kywch/jsPsych-in-Qualtrics/tree/master/flanker).

 ---